psf/the-invisibles/content/english/conduct/_index.md

 including:

 - during episode planning meetings with the team members and invited guests
-- during episode recording session with the team members and invited guests
+- during episode recording sessions with the team members and invited guests
+- in email communications with the PyPodcats team
+- in our GitHub repository, including issues, comments, and pull requests made against the codebase

 The Code of Conduct applies to interactions with official accounts on social media spaces, including: